A global effort to accelerate sustainable engineering

 The EOP Community

-Five academic institutions representing a geographic mix of public and private universities across the U.S. are piloting curricular change based on the EOP Framework: Arizona State University, Oregon State University, University of Central Florida, University of Maryland and Villanova University.
-Funded by The Lemelson Foundation, the two-year pilot program will help shape teaching tools, implementation models and learnings for broader adoption of the Framework among engineering programs across the U.S. and internationally.
+Five academic institutions representing a geographic mix of public and private universities across the U.S. piloted curricular changes based on the EOP Framework: Arizona State University (ASU), Oregon State University (OSU), University of Central Florida (UCF), University of Maryland (UMD) and Villanova University (Villanova).
+Funded in 2020 by The Lemelson Foundation, the two-year pilot program helped test and revise the EOP Framework and generated teaching tools, implementation models, and learnings for broader adoption of the Framework among engineering programs.

-The EOP Advisory Group (AG) provides strategic advice on the EOP initiative, and includes students and professionals with experience in academia, industry and the public sector who are passionate about advancing environmentally sustainable engineering.
+The EOP Advisory Group (AG) met as a group for the last time in May 2022.
+During EOP’s launch phase (2020-2022), the EOP AG provided strategic advice on the EOP initiative.
+Advisors included students and professionals with experience in academia, industry and the public sector who are passionate about advancing sustainable engineering.
+Thank you, EOP advisors:

 Climate Change & Sustainability Innovator